 - DOMESTIC VIOLENCE SERVICES AVAILABLE IN THE HILLTOWNS: Hilltown Safety at Home (HS@H) provides a part-time domestic violence Advocate to hilltown residents who call 413-559-8039.
 If you need help in an emergency, call 911 or the Safe Passage hotline at 1-888-345-5282.

-IN CLOSING, the latest Superintendent's Corner is now posted.
-This week, Dr. Hopson provides an update on the Worthington withdrawal.
-Read the complete column for details.
+IN CLOSING, this week's Superintendent's Corner is now posted.
+This week, Dr. Hopson explains some of the challenges arising over the federal reauthorization of the Elementary and Secondary Education Act.
+Please read the complete column for details.

 Wendy V. Long, Editor

 To subscribe or unsubscribe to this newsletter, send an email request to firstname.lastname@example.org.

 “Breaking News From Gateway”